Covid-19 Delta outbreak: Another city dealing with a new positive case, as Aucklanders urged not to visit unvaccinated relatives - NZ Herald

 "To err on the side of caution, we have postponed all MCA visits to schools for the rest of the week.
 This is to reassure schools that the safety of their students is our (number) one priority."

-The Association also announced that all its staff are fully vaccinated and no one had been exposed to the person who tested positive that night.
+The association also announced that all its staff are fully vaccinated and no one had been exposed to the person who tested positive that night.

 Some players at United's practice on Tuesday were also at the senior men's representative team's practice yesterday.
 The association is working through the implications of this with the team.